millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide800.md

 -   Learn how to import notebooks into Oracle ML Notebook
 -   Learn how to use DBMS_PREDICTIVE_ANALYTICS routines
+-   Learn how to use Oracle ML Gallery

 ## Required Artifacts